jleboube/weekly-picks/README.md

    npm install express mongoose express-session bcrypt ejs
    ```
 4. Create a `views` directory and add the EJS files (`index.ejs, register.ejs, login.ejs, leaderboard.ejs, all-picks.ejs, and picks.ejs`).
+5. Create a `public` directory with this folder structure `~/public/images/logos`
-5. Move `server.js` to the root directory.
+6. Move `server.js` to the root directory.
-6. Make sure you have MongoDB installed and running on your system.
+7. Make sure you have MongoDB installed and running on your system.
-7. Start the server by running: `node server.js`
+8. Start the server by running: `node server.js`

 Now you can access the application by opening a web browser and navigating to `http://localhost:3000`.